transmutrix/nim-sdl3/README.md

 # To-do

-- [ ] Test on Windows and Fedora and make sure our library includes are correct.
 - [ ] Get Emscripten builds going.
 - [ ] Go implement all the `SDL_FORCE_INLINE` rect utility funcs.
 - [ ] Make bindings for SDL3 image, mixer, ttf, etc. and add them here (in separate files).